di-mitris/di-mitris.github.io/index.md

 An app focused on grammar and vocabulary practice based on multiple choice questions (cloze).
 Starting with French and Spanish with translations provided in English.
 Currently working on a Flask implementation, which will then be ported into Flutter.
 Rough development draft follows.

 * Web Scraping for Sentences:
-Consider using resources like news articles, blogs, or language learning websites (https://context.reverso.net/translation/).
+Use resources like news articles, blogs, or language learning websites (https://context.reverso.net/translation/).
 Use Python libraries such as BeautifulSoup or Scrapy to scrape sentences from these sources.
 Extract text data from HTML elements and store the sentences in a structured format like a list or a database.
 * Extraction of Words for Blanks:
 Tokenize each sentence into words.